Stella-Kiarie/Group-5-Project/README.md

 ## Data Understanding and Analysis

 To achieve the goal of providing data driven insights on a new movie studio venture, two datasets were used in the project.
-1. bom.movie_gross.csv.gz — Box Office Mojo data with revenue information.
+1. bom.movie_gross.csv.gz — Box Office Mojo data with revenue information.i.e domestic and foreign gross
 2. im.db — IMDB SQLite database containing movie information such as titles, genres, and ratings.

 The two datasets are relevant in the project as :
 1. BOM has revenue information for which revenue is one of our target variable
-2. IMDB contains movie attributes which are more important for our objectives
+2. IMDB contains movie attributes which are more important for our objectives domestic_gross , foreign gross --------- help determine movie earnings

+average ratings, numvotes ---------- Determine the impact audience response on box office movie success runtime_minutes, genre, studion ----------insights on the production features

 First, the IMBD database contains multiple tables, however, only the movie_basics and movie_ratings contained relevant data for our analysis.
 The data on movie_ratings was good as did not contain duplicates or missing values but the movie_basics contained missing values which reqiuired cleaning by dropping rows or imputing .
 On the other hand, the Bom revenue data was messy and required cleaning such as dealing with missing values and duplicates.